RobbyTi/ECAW/README.md

 ## Folder structure

+The `root` folder includes the `interactive_report.Rmd` file, which includes an interactive document for reanalyzing our results with different subsets of the data.
+To run the interactive document locally on your computer, click the *Run document* button in Rstudio or run the `rmarkdown::run("interactive_report.Rmd")` function in your R console.

 The `data/` folder contains all the datafiles and the corresponding codebooks that are needed to reproduce the results of the project.